 Essential 4: Currency Convertor

 One of most frequently used apps on my iPhone is the Xe Currency app.
-You can also use their website to explore exchange rates at xe.com I don’t there is a currency on the site that they don’t detail or at least, I haven’t come across it, yet.
+You can also use their website to explore exchange rates at xe.com I don’t think there is a currency on the site that they avoid giving details.
+At least, I haven’t come across it, yet.

 Essential 5: Time is Important